andreaskth/securing-chrome-extensions/tracking-vuln/README.md

 * Run `node app.js` in both the *proxy-server* folder and the *image-provider-webserver* folder (change the necessary ports beforehand if you have port 3000 and/or 3001 occupied).
 * Load the safe extension of folder *rerouted-http-easter-eggstention* into your browser and load a website.

-The proxy server will still see what website you visit, but this is fine since you control it.
+The proxy server will still see what websites you visit, but this is fine since you control it.
 The image provider should not be able to see it anymore.